DominiqueO/Opus/docs/index.md

 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ## Transactions
 Transaction are handled according to the procedures in the [ERC-1155 whitepaper](https://eips.ethereum.org/EIPS/eip-1155) to guarantee compatibility.

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/DominiqueO/Opus/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ## Constructor and Deployment